Lumi-supercomputer/LUMI-SoftwareStack/prototypes/README_protptypes.md

   * The prototype does contain some dummy modules to test the process of finding software.

+## Design 0.3

+  * Design 0.2 is robust but it requires generating the software stack and partition modules by preprocessing templates.
+In design 0.3 we seek to avoid this by using the Lmod introspection functions, but this requires a different way of setting up the module structure to be compatible with the way Lmod handles a module hierarchy.

 ## Experimenting with the prototypes

   * Make sure lmod and gpp are installed. gpp is needed from design 0.2 on.